joelypoley/joelypoley.github.io/_posts/2021-08-21-vaxxers-book-review.md

 # Conclusion

 The book has great anecdotes from the scientists and delves into lots of other topics in detail:
-The media and political response to the vaccine, e.g. Macron said the vaccine “‘seems quasi-ineffective on people older than 65” based on a news article that claimed the vaccine was “only 8% effective” for old people.
+* The media and political response to the vaccine, e.g. Macron said the vaccine “‘seems quasi-ineffective on people older than 65” based on a news article that claimed the vaccine was “only 8% effective” for old people.
 This was completely made up.
-The infamous [dosing problem](https://www.bbc.com/news/health-55086927) in the clinical trial.
+* The infamous [dosing problem](https://www.bbc.com/news/health-55086927) in the clinical trial.
-Security against anti-vax protestors.
+* Security against anti-vax protestors.
-How much time scientists spend securing funding.
+* How much time scientists spend securing funding.
 Gilbert writes “Actually, raising funds had been my main activity for years”.
-Just how stressful this was for everyone involved.
+* Just how stressful this was for everyone involved.

 Unfortunately there’s not that much discussion of the blood clot concerns because that was a relatively recent development.
-(For what it’s worth I think those concerns are overblown and have been vaccinated with AZ myself.)
+(Personally, I think those concerns are overblown and have been vaccinated with AZ myself.)

 The take-home message of the book was that we need to be prepared to make vaccines for a pandemic (duh) and we need to be prepared to make them _quickly_.
 In particular, the authors suggest working on an annual flu vaccine development with the same emphasis on speed that we would expect in a pandemic.
 This can be used to validate that we have the capability to rapidly create a vaccine and scale up manufacturing before the next pandemic hits us.

 >For example, might it be cost-effective, given how much flu costs the economy, to work on flu vaccine development with as much urgency as we applied to the Covid vaccine?
 It would require more funding upfront, and the acceptance that not everything that was tried would work, but it might be the way to make some real progress rather than continuing to limp along as we have in the past, with small projects and no joined-up approach.

-Most of the delay when creating the vaccine was logistical.
-Securing funding.
-Getting regulatory approval.
-Conducting clinical trials.
-Collaborating with multinational companies.
+Most of the delay when creating the vaccine was logistical: securing funding, getting regulatory approval, conducting clinical trials and collaborating with multinational companies.
 An end-to-end test of rapid vaccine production, using the flu as a test case, is a great way to make sure every part of the pipeline can move quickly during a future pandemic.
 Besides, the normal flu is pretty deadly so we should arguably be putting a lot more money into fighting it anyway.